Weston College has a wide range of courses to suit all learning styles

 There is always so much going on across our various campuses and courses.
 Stay up to date on our latest news.

-A big thank you to George Coombe and the team at Mendip Activity Centre for taking the time to engage with our students and share their valuable insight into the industry.
+A big thank you to Katie and Alana for taking the time to visit our Business students and share your knowledge with them!

-This curriculum trip forms part of the Travel & Tourism and Business Careers Excellence Hub.
+This guest lecture forms part of the Business and Travel & Tourism Careers Excellence Hub.
 Weston College's Career Excellence Hubs are designed to be the launching pad for our learners' careers.
 In a world where connections and relevant skills matter more than ever, these hubs offer a holistic approach that prepares learners to thrive in their chosen industries.
 With the support of these hubs, our learners are well-equipped to make a significant impact in their professional journeys.

 Progress to the next level in Business!
 At University Centre Weston (UCW) our students give us impressive feedback, with our latest National Student Survey results putting us above average in all nine areas!
 Find out more about our exceptional teaching, wellbeing services and learning resources by visiting our website.
 Click here!